[Publish] Best practices for scheduling content

 When scheduling posts, we'd recommend using the Add to Queue option, which will save your post in the next available time slot from your Posting Schedule.
 This ensures that posts are sent out at the staggered times you've configured.
 If you use the Share Now or Schedule Post option when scheduling a post for multiple Pages, all of the posts will be sent at exactly the same time, which increases the chances of Facebook perceiving this as spam or bot behaviour and could result in them flagging your account.

 Variations to the post can also help to greatly reduce the likelihood of Facebook flagging the accounts for spam.
 If you're planning to share a post to 100 Facebook Pages for example, instead of crafting one post and sending it to all 100 Pages, it's much better to create four or five variations of the post.
-You might like to make use of the Posting Groups feature to create "buckets" of Facebook Pages, which allows you to easily select smaller groups at once when scheduling posts.

 Limitations with sharing duplicate content on Twitter